Zilch (electromagnetism)

 In physics, zilch (or zilches) is a set of ten conserved quantities of the source-free electromagnetic field, which were discovered by Daniel M. Lipkin in 1964.
-The name refers to the fact that the zilches are only conserved in regions free of electric charge, and therefore have limited physical significance.
+The name refers to the fact that the zilches are conserved only in regions free of electric charge, and therefore have limited physical significance.
 One of the conserved quantities (Lipkin's $Z^0$) has an intuitive physical interpretation and is also known as optical chirality.